MatthewJ-Roberts/Retroarch-Splitscreen/README.md

 6. Press "Browse" and select the location of your Retroarch config file:
    - Default path: `C:\RetroArch-Win64\retroarch.cfg`
 7. Set the Menu Scale Factor (0.2 - 5):
    - Description: How big the Retroarch menus will be.
 Does not impact gameplay, purely for menu navigation purposes.
-Will not overwrite the old value so no need to worry about having to changing it back
+Will not overwrite the old value so no need to worry about having to change it back
    - Default value: 0.5
 8. Press "Launch Splitter".
 9. Ensure you have at least 2 different controllers and configure them within the Retroarch instances: